 From Picton you head south on state Highway 1 towards Blenheim which sits right at the heart of the New Zealand's largest wine producing region, Marlborough.
 Crossing the 'dry hills' of the Marlborough ranges you head towards one of the most spectacular coastlines of the South Island, the Kaikoura Coast.
 The road hugs the shore for around 50 kilometres and offers many chances to view the native wildlife such as seabirds and New Zealand fur seals.

 Today you will be met at Kaikoura railway station and transferred to your accommodation.

-New Zealand's only marine based whale watching company, Whale Watch Kaikoura offer visitors a once-in-a-lifetime up close encounter with the giant sperm Whale.
+Experience New Zealand's only marine based whale watching company.
+Whale Watch Kaikoura offer a once-in-a-lifetime, up close encounter with the giant Sperm Whale.
 You are also likely to encounter New Zealand fur seals, dusky dolphins and albatross.
 Depending on the season you may also see pilot, blue and southern right whales as well as migrating humpbacks.
-Often orcas can be spotted here and the world's smallest dolphin, the Hectors, is sometimes seen.
+Often orcas can be spotted here and the world's smallest dolphin, the Hectors, occasionally make an appearance.

 Cruise in style on modern catamarans, specifically designed for whale watching - Featuring large passenger cabins and outside viewing decks.
 Passenger numbers for each tour are kept below the vessel carrying capacity to ensure your tour experience remains a personal one.